gitskim/Tech-Interview-Prep/docs/systemdesign.md

         - (Not ideal) we want to have a single system
 - Hot partition solution
     - Batch events and store in S3
-    - At every persist, send a message to a massage broker like SQS
+    - At every persist, send a message to a message broker like SQS
     - A big cluster of machines like EC2 retrieve messages from SQS, read a batch from S3 and process
     - This architecture is a bit slower than stream process but faster than batch process (like stream of batches)